MarlinFirmware/MarlinDocumentation/_development/configuration.md

 #define DISABLE_Z false
 {% endhighlight %}

-This enabling this value will disable the given stepper when it is not in use.
-In most situations you should leave the default setting.
-The reason you would want this is you are running your steppers at higher than normal currents in order to get extra torque from them.
-By disabling the steppers in between moves it will allow them to run cooler.
+Enabling this value will disable the given stepper when it is not being issued a movement.
+This is a hack for running steppers at higher than normal current in an effort to produce more torque at the cost of increased thermals for driver and stepper.

+Disabling the steppers in between moves gives the motors and drivers have a chance to cool off.
 That sounds good but there's a catch.
-Because the steppers are disabled they will not be holding the axis stable.
-This WILL result in bad accuracy and carries a strong posibility of axis drift.
-Remember most 3d printers use open loop control systems.
-This means that the software has no idea what the actual position of the axis is.
-In practice with a well calibrated machine this is not an issue and using an open loop is one of the major cost savings.
-To be honest I can't really recommend this in any situation as the cons outweigh the pros.
-There are better solutions to this problem: stepper motor heatsink, dual motors on the axis, active cooling, etc.
+Because the steppers are disabled they will not be holding the carriage stable.
+This WILL result in bad accuracy and carries a strong probability of axial drift.
+The most benefit is achieved where long moves on a single axis are performed.

+Most 3d printers use open loop control systems.
+This means that the software has no idea what the actual position of the carriage is at a given time.
+It simply sends commands and assumes they have been obeyed.
+In practice with a well calibrated machine this is not an issue and using an open loop is a major cost saving with excellent quality.

+We really don't recommend this hack as the cons far outweigh the pros.
+There are much better ways to address the problem of stepper/driver overheating.
+Some examples: stepper/driver heatsink, active cooling, dual motors on the axis, reduce microstepping, check belt for over tension, check components for smooth motion, etc.

 {% highlight stepper_disable_warning %}
 //#define DISABLE_REDUCED_ACCURACY_WARNING
 {% endhighlight %}

-Enable this if you ignored the entire last paragraph and don't want to be reminded on screen about the consequences of your actions.
+This can be enabled to prevent a warning displaying on the screen if the warning given above is ignored.

 {% highlight extruder_disable %}
 #define DISABLE_E false // For all extruders
 #define DISABLE_INACTIVE_EXTRUDER true //disable only inactive extruders and keep active extruder enabled
 {% endhighlight %}

-This is similar to the above stepper disable but is a little different because we are talking about the extruder.
+This is similar to the above stepper disable but is a little different because it is regards to the extruder.
 The default value is to keep the active extruder enabled, and to disable inactive extruders.
-A good situation where this would apply would be the experimental 4 extruder setup for the new Prusa i3 MK2.
+An example situation where this applies is  the experimental 4 extruder 1 hotend setup for the Original Prusa i3 MK2.

 {% highlight invert_stepper %}
 #define INVERT_X_DIR true